Log In / Join

 Pacific cod are rarely available in large numbers to be caught in the groundfish fishery off the West Coast.
 Managers use recent historical harvest numbers to set precautionary limits on annual catch for this population.
 The West Coast groundfish trawl fishery is now managed under a trawl rationalization catch share program.

-Pacific cod grows relatively fast and can produce several hundred thousand eggs per year, making it more resilient to fishing pressure, although it does form dense spawning aggregations that make large catches more likely.
+Pacific cod is fished off the West Coast of the U.S. as well as in Canada, Alaska, Russia, and Japan.
+It grows quickly and can produce several hundred thousand eggs per year, making it resilient to fishing pressure, although it does form dense spawning aggregations that make large catches more likely.
+Overall inherent vulnerability is a moderate concern, according to Seafood Watch.

 Site by Fuse IQ